 So, as you can see there are many benefits to using lip balm and with such a variety you’ll be spoilt for choice.

-…What’s more we donate 5p from every sale to BBOWT (the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust.)
+…What’s more we donate 10% of our profits to our local Eynsham’s Natural Recover Network to BBOWT (the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust.)